Nahum

 - The fall of Thebes is invoked as a precedent — if mighty Thebes could fall, so can Nineveh

-- The chapter ends with an image of Nineveh's wounds as incurable, and all who hear the news clapping their hands in relief
+- The chapter ends with Nineveh's wounds declared incurable, and all who hear of its fall clapping their hands in relief

 Key themes: